 Monday's storm has left many residents with flooded basements.
-If you experienced water in your basement, you are encouraged to contact the Mayor's office so your contact information can be added to the city's flood claims list.
+If you experienced water in your basement, you are encouraged to contact the Mayor's office and request that your contact information be added to the city's flood claims list.

 Call the Mayor's office at (313) 791-3493.

-The City of Dearborn Heights, like nearly all neighboring communities, is dealing with Monday's storm that brought significant amounts of rainfall.
+Flood Safety Tips The City of Dearborn Heights, like nearly all neighboring communities, is dealing with last week's storm that brought significant amounts of rainfall.
 Your city officials are dealing with the many problems resulting from this flooding, and are doing their best to resume normal day-to-day activities as quickly as possible.
 In the meantime, we urge residents to:

 Avoid coming into direct contact with flood water.
 This water is contaminated, and could result in illness if inadvertently ingested.
 If you are cleaning up flooded areas in your home or place of business, wear protective clothing (including rubber gloves and masks).